-DH (key agreement)
+DH (key agreement, key establishment methodology provides 80 bits of encryption strength)

-RSA Encrypt/Decrypt (used for key wrapping only)
+RSA Encrypt/Decrypt (used for key wrapping only, key establishment methodology provides 80 bits of encryption strength)

 - The NetScreen-5XT conforms to FCC part 15, class B. - On failure of any power-up self-test, the module enters and stays in either the Algorithm Error State, or Device specific error state, depending on the self-test failure.
 The console displays error messages and the status LED flashes red.
-It is the responsibility of the Crypto-Officer to return the module to NetScreen Technologies, Inc. for further analysis. - On failure of any conditional test, the module enters and stays in a permanent error state, depending on the type of failure: Bypass test failure, SCS key agreement test failure, DH key agreement test failure, DSA pair-wise test failure, or RSA pair-wise agreement test failure.
+It is the responsibility of the Crypto-Officer to return the module to NetScreen Technologies, Inc. for further analysis. - On failure of any conditional test, the module enters and stays in a permanent error state, depending on the type of failure: Bypass test failure, DH key agreement test failure, DSA pair-wise test failure, or RSA pair-wise agreement test failure.
 The console displays error messages and the status LED flashes red.
 It is the responsibility of the Crypto- Officer to return the module to NetScreen Technologies, Inc. for further analysis. - On power down, previous authentications are erased from memory and need to be re-authenticated again on power-up. - Bypass tests are performed at power-up, and as a conditional test.
 Bypass state occurs when the administrator configures the box with a non-VPN policy and traffic matching this policy arrives at the network port.
 The bypass enabled status can be found by retrieving the entire policy list.
-Two internal actions must exist in order for bypass to happen: (1) a non-VPN policy is matched for this traffic, and (2) a routing table entry exists for the traffic that matches this non-VPN policy. - In FIPS mode, SCS can use 3DES only to encrypt/decrypt commands.
-Also, if the command from SCS is to set or get the AES manual key, it will fail and a message is logged. - HA traffic encryption is 256 bit AES. - If the VPN uses 3DES Encryption, the key exchange protocol IKE is enforced to use group 5 only. - .The module is not designed to mitigate against attacks which are outside of the scope of FIPS 140-2.
+Two internal actions must exist in order for bypass to happen: (1) a non-VPN policy is matched for this traffic, and (2) a routing table entry exists for the traffic that matches this non-VPN policy. - In FIPS mode, SSH can use 3DES only to encrypt/decrypt commands.
+Also, if the command from SSH is to set or get the AES manual key, it will fail and a message is logged. - If the VPN uses 3DES Encryption, the key exchange protocol IKE is enforced to use group 5 only. - The module is not designed to mitigate against attacks which are outside of the scope of FIPS 140-2.